david22swan/content-and-tooling-team/content/blog/posts/2022-05-11-return-of-community-day.md

 Community day benefits us as a team too!

-* Promotes collaboration and healthy team work :hearts:
+* Promotes collaboration and healthy team work ❤️
-* Upskills new *and* existing engineers :female-construction-worker:
+* Upskills new *and* existing engineers 👷🏾‍♀️
-* Increases prodictivity :100:
+* Increases productivity 💯
-* Overall increase of team morale :+1:
+* Overall increase of team morale 👍

 ## What to expect

 We are here to help **you**!

-* :clock9: We will be available between 9am and 5pm UK tie
+* 🕘 We will be available between 9am and 5pm UK tie
-* :office: We hang out on [GitHub](https://puppetlabs.github.io/) and our [community slack channel](https://puppetcommunity.slack.com/archives/C11LCKKQ9)
+* 🏢 We hang out on [GitHub](https://puppetlabs.github.io/) and our [community slack channel](https://puppetcommunity.slack.com/archives/C11LCKKQ9)
-* :books: We want to help you with Issues, pull requests and product related questions
+* 📚 We want to help you with Issues, pull requests and product related questions

 ## Signing off